 - Each shard of a Redis Cluster is a master/standby Redis instance.
 When the master node on a shard is faulty, the connections on the shard are interrupted in seconds, and the shard becomes unavailable.
 The standby node is automatically switched over within 15 to 30 seconds.
 The fault only affects the shard itself. - For master node faults on a single shard, after a master/standby failover is complete, the previous faulty master node (then the standby one) of the shard will be recovered later.
 Service access to the previous master node of the shard will fail.
 In this case, configure Redis SDKs.
-For details, see Access in Different Languages.
+For details, see Connecting to Redis on a Client.

-4.5 Read/Write Splitting Redis
+6.5 Read/Write Splitting Redis